 I am also often asked, “Are spiders and their webs useful to humans?”
 Spider silk is the toughest material in the man-made and natural worlds.
 It is stronger than steel and stretches about eight times more than Kevlar (what bulletproof vests are made of).
 As a result, research is underway on the use of spider webs in bulletproof vest construction.
 Webs are also used in art, where paintings can be made using cobwebs as a canvas.
 In the past, spider webs were used in medicine as bandages – this is because they contain vitamin K which helps in blood clotting.
 In the South Pacific, spider webs are used as fishing nets.
 Fishermen make a wooden frame and a spider is introduced to build a web on the frame.

 Finally, I am sure you have seen very flimsy webs and wondered why did the spider even bother to make it in the first place?
 The strength and elasticity of the silk means that it can blow in the wind like a flag, if they were taut they would easily break, this is important in engineering structures that can withstand hurricanes.

 I hope that this article has given you a new appreciation for spiders, and the intricate webs that they produce.

-For more information on our natural environment, contact the TT Field Naturalists’ Club at email@example.com or visit our website at www.ttfnc.org and our Facebook or YouTube pages
+For more information on our natural environment, you can contact the TT Field Naturalists’ Club at firstname.lastname@example.org or visit our website at www.ttfnc.org and our Facebook or YouTube pages.